🔥 Today Only: Save 30% on Premium — Offer Ends Soon! - Upgrade Now!

 Other Topics:

-The graph below shows the changing patterns of access to modern technology in homes in the UK ( expressed in percentage terms). summarize the information by selecting and reporting the main features and make comparisons where relevant.
+he graph below shows the number of immigrants to there countries from 1990 to 2001.
+Summarise the information by selecting and reporting the main features, and make comparisons where relevant.

-The graph below gives information about Dubai gold sales in 2002.
+The graph below shows the investment trends of men and women in the UK since 1950.
 Summarise the information by selecting and reporting the main features, and make comparisons where relevant.

 See All